venkatesh-pro/etrader-new-landingpage/README.md

 - prevent the slider button and touch conflict
 - check the overflow hidden in the parrent layout to work in confirmed page
 - chatbot
-- images for the popup
+- make the pricing fade animation to text also, so it will be consistance